openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A :index:`compile-time error` occurs if:

 -  The type of an object literal cannot be inferred from the context; or
--  The inferred type is not a class or an interface type.
+-  The inferred type is not a class or interface type.
+-  The inferred type has abstract methods (see :ref:`Abstract Methods`).
+   **Note**.
+An abstract class without abstract methods can be used.

 The type of the expression is the type of the *object literal*.